 The flood model submission and any revisions provided to the Commission throughout the review process shall be reviewed and edited by a person or persons with experience in reviewing technical documents who shall certify on Form GF-8, Editorial Review Expert Certification, that the flood model submission has been personally reviewed and is editorially correct.

-Purpose: A quality control process with regard to creating, maintaining, and reviewing all documentation associated with the flood model must be maintained.
+Purpose: A quality control process with regard to creating, maintaining, and reviewing all documentation associated with the flood model is to be maintained.

 Person(s) with experience in reviewing technical documents for grammatical correctness, typographical accuracy, and accurate citations, charts, or graphs must have reviewed the flood model submission and certify that the flood model submission is in compliance with the acceptability process.